There are two ways to organize your content in DRAW: Projects and Folders.

 Displays the technical unique identifier of the tile in a pop-up window.

-Projects have three tabs on top: Folder, Dependencies and Global data set.
+Projects have tabs on top: Folder, Spec & Doc, Dependencies and Runtime Data.

 Home represents the root and lists all the root folders that exist.